harshitgupta0106/learning-program-solutions/Readme.md

 # Cognizant Nurture

-This repository includes learning materials, coding exercises, and resources from the Cognizant Nurture Program — a training initiative designed to strengthen technical skills in Java, SQL, and Web Development for new joiners.
+This repository contains my solutions to the practice problems from the Cognizant Nurture Program.
+It is created as part of the submission requirement, hosted publicly as instructed.